LSSTDESC/nz_data_challenge/docs/index.rst

 ============

-Redshift inference is a key element of many DESC science goals, and redshift uncertainty is one of the leading contributors to overall uncertainty on cosmological models from imaging survey data.
+Redshift inference is a key element of many DESC science goals, and redshift uncertainty is one of the leading contributors to the overall uncertainty on cosmological models from imaging survey data.
 Precursor surveys took a variety of approaches to this problem, accounting for differences in underlying data as well as modeling approaches.
-In all cases, redshift uncertainty was significantly larger than the DESC Science Requirements listed in the LSST DESC Science Requirements Document.
+In all cases, redshift uncertainty was significantly larger than the requirements listed in the LSST DESC Science Requirements Document.

 This state of the art motivates a data challenge to characterize and improve existing methods, as well as to provide infrastructure for the development of improved methods.
-Overall, this requires generating uniform input catalogs to use and infrastructure for comparing output redshift posteriors for ensembles to each other and to simulated truth catalogs.
+Overall, this requires generating uniform input catalogs and infrastructure for comparing output redshift posteriors for ensembles to each other and to simulated truth catalogs.

+Estimating ensemble-level :math:`n(z)` distributions differs from measuring per-object :math:`p(z)` distributions in many ways.
+Depending on the method, estimating :math:`n(z)` distributions may or may not include :math:`p(z)` estimation along the way.

 .. _redshift_basics: